Black Fatigue

 On sale Sep 15, 2020 | 256 Pages | 9781523091300

-This is the first book to define and explore Black fatigue, the intergenerational impact of systemic racism on the physical and psychological health of Black people--and explain why and how society needs to collectively do more to combat its pernicious effects.
+The first book to define and explore the intergenerational impact of systemic racism on the health of Black people—and how to combat its pernicious effects.

 Mary-Frances Winters is the founder and president of the Winters Group Inc. She has been helping clients create inclusive environments for over three decades.
 She was named a top ten diversity trailblazer by Forbes and a diversity pioneer by Profiles in Diversity Journal and is the recipient of the prestigious ATHENA Award, as well as the Winds of Change Award conferred by the Forum on Workplace Inclusion.
 Winters is also the author of We Can't Talk about That at Work and Inclusive Conversations.